Serving Payne, Logan, & Noble Counties

 As the use of social media continues to increase along with the Court’s increased willingness to allow evidence derived from social networking sites, there are some things you should consider while your case is ongoing.

-All forms of social media are admissible in Court.
+All forms of social media are admissible (acceptable or valid, especially as evidence in a court of law) in Court.

 We strongly advise that you immediately discontinue, close or suspend all usage of your social media accounts until the conclusion of your case.